Skip to Main Content

 La Plaine and the Bars That Define It

 Place Jean Jaurès, known to every Marseillais simply as La Plaine, operates on a different register from the Vieux-Port tourist circuit.
 The square sits in the 5th arrondissement, a neighbourhood where the demographic mix runs from students and artists to long-term residents who have watched the area shift and hold its character simultaneously.
 On market days, the square fills with produce stalls and the particular low-frequency noise of a city neighbourhood doing what it does without performing for outsiders.
 By evening, the terraces take over.
-Among them, Le Bar de la Plaine has established itself as one of the addresses that makes the square worth arriving at with time to spare.
+Among them, Le Bar de la Plaine has established itself as a reliable address on the square.

 Bars in this part of Marseille tend to split between places that serve the market-day crowd without ambition and places that quietly build something worth noting at the back bar.
 Le Bar de la Plaine sits in the second category.
 The address at 57 Place Jean Jaurès positions it directly in the social centre of the square, which means the terrace carries the energy of the place itself: animated without being loud, populated by people who are actually here rather than passing through.